-When choosing a career path, many individuals consider working as a firefighter or a cop.
+When choosing a career path, many individuals consider working as a firefighter or a police officer.
 It may be hard to tell what each job actually entails, as it is usually very different from what you might see in movies or on TV.
 So you may be wondering, which job is better?

 Being a firefighter or a cop (police officer) can both be great career choices, however, neither job is better than the other.
 They are both very necessary professions and which is better suited to you will depend on your personality and the type of work you enjoy.
-Keep reading for more information.

 In this article, we will compare firefighting and police work as career choices.
 We will talk about the types of tasks you will be responsible for.
 We will also look at some pros and cons of each.

 One of the factors affecting your decision to become either a firefighter or a cop is risk.
 It is important that you are aware of the dangers that come along with the job so that you can be informed.
 This way you can make a better career choice for you and what you are comfortable with.

 Firefighters are put into risky situations in their line of work.
 This can include the dangers of going into burning buildings, working a car accident on a busy freeway, or other situations that have the potential for traumatic accidents.

 The less obvious risks are the exposure-related dangers.
 Firefighters are exposed to smoke, exhaust, chemicals, and other toxins from various sources.
 Though there have been great improvements in reducing these exposures over the years (with SCBAs, fire rehab, diesel exhaust cleaning/collection), it is still a very real risk.

 It has been shown in various studies that firefighters don’t have a shorter life expectancy than the average population, however, they do have a higher risk of getting cancer (9%) and a greater chance of dying from cancer (14%) than the average person.

 This article goes into more detail about firefighter risks and life expectancy: Do Firefighters Have a Shorter Life Expectancy?
 Firefighter Risk